Notre Dame vs. USC NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Notre Dame and its opponents have combined to score more than 57.5 points in three of six games this season.
+- Notre Dame has combined with its opponents to score more than 57.5 points in three of six games this season.

 - USC has combined with its opponents to score more than 57.5 points in four of six games this season.

-- The combined points per game average of the two teams, 63.2, is 5.7 points more than Saturday's over/under.
+- Saturday's over/under is 5.7 points lower than the two team's combined 63.2 points per game average.

-- This contest's total is 5.9 points more than the 51.6 these two squads combine to allow per game this season.
+- This contest's total is 5.9 points above the 51.6 these two squads combine to surrender per game this season.

-- The Fighting Irish and their opponents score an average of 51.8 points per game, 5.7 fewer than Saturday's total.
+- The average total in Fighting Irish games this season is 51.8, 5.7 points fewer than Saturday's over/under of 57.5 .

-- The 57.5 total in this game is 0.6 points higher than the 56.9 average total in Trojans games this season.
+- The 56.9 PPG average total in Trojans games this season is 0.6 points fewer than this game's over/under.

 Notre Dame Stats and Trends

-- Notre Dame is 2-2 against the spread and 4-0 overall this season when the team scores more than 27.3 points.
+- Notre Dame is 2-2 against the spread and 4-0 overall in games when it records more than 27.3 points.

-- The Fighting Irish rack up 367.8 yards per game, only 14.4 fewer than the 382.2 the Trojans give up per matchup.

-- In games that Notre Dame totals more than 382.2 yards, the team is 1-2 against the spread and 3-0 overall.
+- In games that Notre Dame churns out over 382.2 yards, the team is 1-2 against the spread and 3-0 overall.

 - The Fighting Irish have 10 turnovers this season, equal to the number of takeaways for the Trojans.